-Whether working in digital or analog photography, the artist always edits his images to achieve the same goal: by eliminating any gray tones in a photograph, he transforms his subjects into pure black and pure white articulations of form.
-To preserve the full force of this gesture in the final work, the artist prints his images using a radiology machine (unlike typical printers, radiologists don’t skimp on black ink).
+Whether working in digital or analog photography, the artist always edits his images to achieve the same goal: by eliminating any gray tones in a photograph, he transforms his subjects into pure black and white articulations of form.
+To preserve the full force of this gesture in the final work, the artist prints images using a radiology machine (unlike typical printers, radiologists don’t skimp on black ink).
 The effect is both evidentiary and nostalgic.
-In Grave’s eerily dreamy images, glimpses of his landscape appear like urban x-rays and unsuspecting human subjects emerge like portraits of friendly ghosts.
+In Guzman’s eerily dreamy photographs, glimpses of the landscape appear like urban x-rays while unsuspecting human subjects emerge as portraits of friendly ghosts.

 Monumental Mixed Media

-If Grave’s photos give the impression of flash-backs, his mixed media pieces have the effect flash-forwards.
-The artist begins this work by collecting source material – stickers, posters, flyers or discarded luxury advertisements found in the debris of cities around the world.
-Whether he compiles these elements into a collage or emblazons an individual advertisement with the painted drips, splatters, and happy accidents signature to his graffiti style – Grave takes great care in embellishing, arranging, and layering his materials.
+If Guzman’s photos give the impression of flash-backs, his mixed media pieces have the effect flash-forwards.
+He begins this work by collecting source material – stickers, posters, flyers or discarded luxury advertisements found in the debris of cities around the world.
+Whether he compiles these elements into a collage or emblazons an individual advertisement with the painted drips, splatters, and happy accidents signature to his graffiti style – the artist takes great care in embellishing, arranging, and layering his materials.
 He sees any existing rips, tatters, or smudges he might encounter in his source material as deliberate aesthetic contributions to the composition and he considers them attentively when adding his own marks to their scrappy surfaces.